awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-server.md

 # Install the NICE DCV Server on Linux<a name="setting-up-installing-linux-server"></a>

 The NICE DCV server is installed using a series of RPM or \.deb packages, depending on your host server's operating system\.
-The packages install all required packages and their dependencies, and perform the necessary server configuration\.
+The packages install all required packages and their dependencies, and perform the required server configuration\.

 **Note**
-You must be logged in as the root user to install the NICE DCV server\.
+You must be signed in as the root user to install the NICE DCV server\.

 ## Install the NICE DCV Server<a name="linux-server-install"></a>